nasa/cFS-EDS-GroundStation/README.md

 python3 cmdUtil.py

 This script runs through several prompts to send a command to a core flight instance.
-The user inputs the instance name, topic, subcommand (if applicable), payload values (if applicable), and destination IP address.
+The user inputs the instance name, topic, subcommand (if applicable), payload values (if applicable), and destination IP address/port number.
 The script will create, fill, pack, and send a command to the desired IP address.

-python3 tlm_decode.py -p <port=5021>
+python3 tlm_decode.py -p <port=1235>

 This script will listen in on the specified port for telemetry messages.
 When messages come in they are decoded and the contents are displayed on the screen.